What is a church budget and why do we have one?

 Can I see the budget?

-The 2016 / 2017 Proposed Ministry Plan and Budget is ready to view.
+The 2017 / 2018 Proposed Ministry Plan and Budget is ready to view.
 As always, we offer you two options to view.
-Option 1 is the Ministry Plan Summary Book which summarizes the budget but still gives you lots of great information.
+Option 1 is the Ministry Plan Flyer which summarizes the budget.
 This option will be available in print.
 Option 2 is a more detailed report of all line items in the budget.
-This option will not be in print but available here for you to view and print as you like.
+This option is availbe in the church office or online.